 Storing files in MongoDB is more secure than storing files in a normal folder. you can store any secure document or any document like pdf, word, image, video etc.

 MongoDB stores all documents as BSON, which is just a binary encoding of the good old JSON format.
 When storing JSON data in MongoDB it stores as BSON (Binary JSON). when it traverses the data over the network then it traverses in BSON (Binary JSON).
 JSON has UTF-8 encoding while BSON has binary encoding.
 BSON is readable by machine only while JSON is readable by Human and machine both.

 9. Capped Collection

 Capped collections are fixed-size collections that support high-throughput operations that insert and retrieve documents based on insertion order.
 Capped collections work in a way similar to circular buffers: once a collection fills its allocated space, it makes room for new documents by overwriting the oldest documents in the collection.
 It means it replaces a new one document with an older one if the document is full.

 we have to create the size of the collection and tell the MongoDB engine, hey MongoDB engine this is my capped collection.

 10. Strong Active community

-There is large ecosystem of user of MongoDB. initially it was developed for log only but later point of time it gain momentum and being used by all type of application and all type of companies.
-There are so many banking and financial system where MongoDB used extensively.
+There is a large ecosystem of users of MongoDB. initially, it was developed for log only but at later point in time it gain momentum and being used by all types of applications and all types of companies.
+There are so many banking and a financial system where MongoDB used extensively.

 11. Commercial and Community support